-As rainfall of a larger areal extension has a smaller intensity as a point rainfall of a given frequency, the design rainfall data have to be reduced to obtain estimates for the basin precipitation.
-For the rural (173 km2) and the entire Vienna River catchment (230 km2), areal reduction factors of 95 to 80 % are found in Maniak (1988), Gutknecht (1982) and Lorenz & Skoda (2000).
-As this reduction applies to all point rainfall design values in the same way, it is neglected in the project.
+As rainfall of a larger areal extension has a smaller intensity than a point rainfall of a given frequency, the design rainfall data have to be reduced to obtain estimates for the basin precipitation.
+For the rural (173 km^2) and the entire Vienna River catchment (230 km^2) , areal reduction factors of 95-80 percent are found in Maniak (1988), Gutknecht (1982), and Lorenz and Skoda (2000).
+As this reduction applies to all point rainfall design values in the same way, it is not used in the project.